pivotal/docs-tap/app-live-view/install.hbs.md

     Added installed package 'appliveview-conventions' in namespace 'tap-install'
     ```

-1. Verify the package install for Application Live View Conventions package by
+1. Verify the package install for Application Live View conventions package by
    running:

     ```console